-Never felt the ‘Portra’s magic’ prior to trying Portra 160.
+Never felt the ‘Portra’s magic’ prior to trying this Portra.
 A 160 ISO film will obviously bring about low grain tabulation where photographs are oftentimes confused to be taken by a digital camera, in a good way.
 Even so, enough has been retained to bring about warmth to its audience.

 The amount of detail being recorded into every 35 mm is certainly Portra 160’s greatest strength.
 Saturation is fairly low where one colour wouldn’t stand out too much from another.
 I am more at ease working with this than say a 100 speed film as that extra half a stop provides a greater safety net when needed.